eschnett/MPIconstants/README.md

   CI](https://github.com/eschnett/MPIconstants/actions/workflows/CI.yml/badge.svg)](https://github.com/eschnett/MPIconstants/actions)

 Extract compile-time and load-time constants from and MPI library.
+This is useful for libraries or applications that are not written in C, C++, or Fortran, and want to link against an MPI library as a binary dependency.

 For the compile-time constants (e.g. `MPI_VERSION`), an executable `generate_compile_time_mpi_constants` is created that outputs their